JanHerca/urantiapedia/output/wikijs/en/help/status.md

 Task | Status
 --- | ---
-Translation of :ledger: _Paramony_ from English to the target language. | :heavy_check_mark: (in 27 languages) \[[1](#note1)\]
+Translation of :ledger: _Paramony_ from English to the target language. | :heavy_check_mark: (in 28 languages) \[[1](#note1)\]
-Obtaining :blue_book: _The Urantia Book_ in the target language with the :ledger: _Paramony_ as footnotes. | :heavy_check_mark: (in 27 languages)
+Obtaining :blue_book: _The Urantia Book_ in the target language with the :ledger: _Paramony_ as footnotes. | :heavy_check_mark: (in 28 languages)
-Obtaining a translation of :closed_book: _The Bible_ in the target language with the :ledger: _Paramony_ as footnotes. | :heavy_check_mark: (in 27 languages)
+Obtaining a translation of :closed_book: _The Bible_ in the target language with the :ledger: _Paramony_ as footnotes. | :heavy_check_mark: (in 28 languages)
-Uploading changes using [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup) | :heavy_check_mark: (in 27 languages)
+Uploading changes using [Urantiapedia-backup](https://github.com/JanHerca/urantiapedia-backup) | :heavy_check_mark: (in 28 languages)

-(<a id="note1">1</a>) Whenever 27 languages ​​are indicated, they are: Arabic, Bulgarian, Czech, Danish, German, Greek, English, Spanish, Estonian, Persian, Finnish, French, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Dutch, Polish, Portuguese, Romanian, Russian, Swedish, Turkish, Chinese.
+(<a id="note1">1</a>) Whenever 28 languages ​​are indicated, they are: Arabic, Bulgarian, Czech, Danish, German, Greek, English, Spanish, Estonian, Persian, Finnish, French, Hebrew, Croatian, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Dutch, Polish, Portuguese, Romanian, Russian, Swedish, Turkish, Chinese.

 ## Milestone II - Newspaper Archive, Library and Encyclopedia